hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

 ### The implementation {#the-implementation}

-Once I found the Lua capabilities I found that it provides enough capability to perform the dynamic host rewrite that I need.
+Once I found the ability to write Lua as a filter, I found that it provided enough capability to perform the dynamic host rewrite.

 ```yaml
 static_resources: